mixmastamyk/console/readme.rst

 Composability++
 ~~~~~~~~~~~~~~~~

-    *"East bound and down, loaded up and truckin'
+    | *"East bound and down, loaded up and truckin'…*
-    We gonna do what they say can't be done…"—Smokey and the Bandit*
+    | *We gonna do what they say can't be done"—Smokey and the Bandit*

 Console's palette entry objects are meant to be highly composable and useful in
 multiple ways.